albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Deleting a waypoint of a procedure removes the whole procedure.
 Deleting a waypoint of a transition removes the transiton and the related procedure.

-This also applies to the guidance legs when selecting a departure or destination runway (
+This also applies to the guidance legs when selecting a departure or destination runway (:doc:`CUSTOMPROCEDURE`).

 .. _edit-name-of-user-waypoint: